ChiaraBachechi/roadRouting/Cycleways_and_Footways/README.md

 python SubgraphGeneration.py -x 44.645885 -y 10.9255707 -d 5000 -n neo4j://localhost:7687 -u neo4j -p passwd -fc cycleways.json -fcn crossingnodes.json -fcw crossingways.json -ff footways.json
 ````

 The script allows to generate subgraphs in cycleways and footways layers and also the relationships between nodes of the same subgraph and nodes of different subgraphs.
+The json files we pass to the script must be the same used to run the GeneralGraphGeneration script.

 The parameters passed are:
 - _x_ latitude of the central point of the area of interest